-Although very popular in their native land, the Pyrenean Mastiff was only recognised as a breed in its own right by the Club del Mastín del Pirineo de España in Spain in 1977.
-In 1982, the breed received recognition from the FCI and today, the Pyrenean Mastiff is Kennel Club registered here in the UK although a breed standard has not as yet been established for these large, imposing dogs.
+It was not until the 1970’s that a renewed interest in the breed saw the numbers of Pyrenean Mastiffs rise again all thanks to the efforts of breed enthusiasts they were saved from extinction.
+However even today the breed is quite rare.
+Although popular in their native land the Pyrenean Mastiff was only recognised as a breed in its own right by the Club del Mastín del Pirineo de España in Spain in 1977.
+In 1982 the breed received recognition from the FCI and today the Pyrenean Mastiff is Kennel Club registered here in the UK although a breed standard has not as yet been established for these large imposing dogs.

 A dog's mask should be clearly defined and their ears are always spotted with the tip of their tails and the lower parts of the legs always being white.

 The Pyrenean Mastiff is known to be a gentle giant and one that forms strong bonds with their owners and their families.
-They can be a little over protective of the people they love which can be a problem when there are young children around.
-They are naturally wary of people they do not know, but rarely would a Pyrenean Mastiff show any sort of aggression towards a stranger unless they felt threatened in any way.
-In general, they prefer to keep their distance until they get to know someone.
+They can be a little over protective of the people they love which can be a problem when they are around young children.
+They are naturally wary of people they do not know but rarely would a Pyrenean Mastiff show any sort of aggression towards a stranger unless they felt threatened in any way.
+In general they prefer to keep their distance until they get to know someone.